davidzywina/Modular/agreeable_groups/README.md

-# Agreeable groups of hight genus
+# Agreeable groups of higher genus

 For a non-CM elliptic curve E over Q, the image of the adelic Galois representation of E is an open subgroup of GL(2,Zhat) whose agreeable closure we denote by G_E.